portainer/kubernetes-beta/README.md

 **NOTE**: This version has not been tested against Kubernetes 1.18 yet.

 We would really value input on "known good" deployments, so we can expand this list above in conjunction with our users.
 If you have deployed Portainer successfully, and validated all features/functions work well, please let us know.

-Comment in one of our [platform related topics](https://github.com/portainer/kubernetes-beta/issues?q=is%3Aissue+is%3Aopen+%5BTOPIC%5D+label%3Atopic%2Fplatform) or open a new [feedback request]().
+You can comment in one of our [platform related topics](https://github.com/portainer/kubernetes-beta/issues?q=is%3Aissue+is%3Aopen+%5BTOPIC%5D+label%3Atopic%2Fplatform) or open a new [feedback request]().

 # BETA status